-Administration supports Bylaws No. 2014-24 and 2014-25 and recommends that Council give second reading to the requested amendments so that the application to the Capital Region Board can be made.
+Administration supports Bylaws No. 2014-24 and 2014-25 and recommends that Council give third and final readings to the requested amendments.
 The application is consistent with the Capital Region Growth Plan and general policies of the County's Municipal Development Plan and the Highvale End Land Use Area Structure Plan.
 Administration is of the opinion that this is an appropriate location for this type of land use while taking advantage of existing infrastructure already developed while having the least amount of impact on the community as far as adjacent land uses.